Summary

 Reinforce to participants that it is helpful to determine whether the passage is fiction or nonfiction, the type, and the purpose of the passages before answering questions.

-Display slide 23 and pass out the attached Questions handout to each student.
+Display slide 23 and pass out the attached Questions handout to each participant.
 Have participants answer the multiple-choice ACT-style questions about the passage.
-Review the correct answers with participants on slide 24.
+Review the correct answers with participants using slide 24.

-Move to slide 25 and congratulate participants on working to increase their ACT scores.
+Move to slide 25 and continue to model the ACT Prep activity: congratulate participants on working to increase their ACT scores.
 Suggest that participants spend twenty minutes weekly reading a text to prepare further for the ACT reading section.

 Explain